-Celiac disease is a genetic autoimmune disorder affecting 3 million Americans.
-A person who has this affliction can’t consume gluten — a protein found in wheat, rye and barley — since their immune system will respond by attacking the small intestine and inhibiting the absorption of important nutrients.
-If left undiagnosed or untreated, celiac disease can lead to other disorders, including cancer, osteoporosis and infertility.
-National Celiac Disease Awareness Day, which takes place on September 13, is a good time to examine this subject more fully in order to learn as much as we can about it.
+National Celiac Disease Awareness Day, every September 13, is a good time to examine this little-known disease that affects about 3 million Americans.
+Celiac disease is a genetic autoimmune disorder in which a person who suffers from this affliction can’t consume gluten, a protein found in wheat, rye and barley.
+The afflicted person’s immune system responds by attacking the small intestine and inhibiting the absorption of important nutrients.
+Left undiagnosed or untreated, celiac disease can lead to other disorders, including cancer, osteoporosis and infertility.
+This year, on National Celiac Disease Awareness Day, learn a little more and share what you learn.

 National Celiac Disease Awareness Day - History

-Scientists in Birmingham, England, linked celiac disease with gluten for the first time.
+Scientists in Birmingham, England, link celiac disease with gluten for the first time.

 Celiac and children

-American physician Christian Herter published a book on children afflicted with what he dubbed "intestinal infantilism."
+American physician, Christian Herter, publishes a book on children afflicted with what he dubs "intestinal infantilism."

 Celiac disease is diagnosed